LightForm-group/matflow-user-documentation/README.md

-# Write your own workflow using Matflow
+# Write your own workflow using MatFlow

-This repo contains something of a guide to writing your own workflows in matflow.
+This repo contains something of a guide to writing your own workflows in MatFlow.

 - [Setup](setup.md)
 - [Workflow basics](workflows.md)